abdibr116/omnipay-hyperpay/README.md

 The following gateway is provided by this package:

 * HyperPay_COPYandPAY (HyperPay COPYandPAY Checkout)

+The following methods are provided by this package:

++ purchase
++ completePurchase

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.